Akin909/city-mapper/README.md

 *   Unzip the project
 *   Run `yarn/npm` install
-*   Create a .env file in the root of the project and add a TFL APP_ID and APP_KEY env vars as well as a TFL endpoint
+*   Create a .env file in the root of the project and add a TFL APP_ID and APP_KEY env vars as well as a TFL endpoint -
+    NOTE: Please make sure to complete this step BEFORE building the app (`yarn/npm start`) as `parcel`'s HMR can be a picky about detecting this after the app is initially built

 *   if running this locally i.e. via local host use `TFL_API=https://cors-anywhere.herokuapp.com/https://api.tfl.gov.uk`
 *   this endpoint uses the cors-anywhere project to proxy the API requests to bypass CORS issues contacting the endpoint from local host.
 *   Run yarn start

 ## Future Work/Improvements